-While we’re in pre-wildfire season, this new EPA factsheet about preparing for wildfires is a great resource: https://www3.epa.gov/airnow/smoke_fires/prepare-for-fire-season.pdf.
+This new EPA factsheet about preparing for wildfires is a great resource: https://www3.epa.gov/airnow/smoke_fires/prepare-for-fire-season.pdf.

 WA State Department of Ecology has an Air Quality Monitoring webpage with the ability to launch a map of Washington State’s air monitoring sites, execute site reports, view recent data and link to other sites resources.
 There is also a blog that county, state, and Federal agencies and Indian Tribes use to coordinate and aggregate information for Washington communities affected by smoke from wildfires.

 Schools prone to smoke events while school is in session might consider obtaining appropriate HEPA air filters.

 The use of dust masks is voluntary.
 Schools allowing voluntary use aren’t required to provide a medical evaluation or fit- testing for voluntary users of dust masks, but schools should post this Face mask fact sheet: English / Spanish